fusioncharts/dev_centre_docs/chart-guide/standard-charts/box-and-whisker-chart.md

 To create a box and whisker chart, keep a note of the steps given below:

+* In the JSON data, set the attributes and their corresponding values in `"<attributeName>": "<value>"` format.

+* Specify the chart type using the `type` attribute.
+To render a column chart, set `boxandwhisker2d`.

+* Set the container object using `renderAt` attribute.

+* Specify the dimension of the chart using`width` and `height` attributes.

+* Set the type of data (JSON/XML) you want to pass to the chart object using `dataFormat` attribute.

+* Depending on the value passed to the `dataFormat` attribute, set the `dataSource` attribute(JSON/XML) from where the data will be fetched.

+* Specify the value for a data item using the `value` attribute within the `data` object.

 * Specify the series name for the dataset using `seriesName` attribute.

 * Set the `lowerBoxColor` attribute to specify the hex color code to be used to render the lower quartile box.
 This attribute belongs to the dataset object.